ToxicTractor/bugReport/README.md

 # bugReport - A Ren'Py bug reporting tool

 This plug-in adds a bug report screen and the ability to send bug report emails from directly within the game.
+This all happens without the end-user ever setting anything up or loging in to anything.
+Everything happens within the application at the press of a button.
 The emails the plug-in sends contain the following by default:
 - The name and version of the game.
 - The platform from which the bug report was sent.
 - A screenshot.